ibm-cloud-docs/power-iaas/pricing.md

 ### Consumer ID
 {: #consumer-id}

-The Consumer ID groups the billing usages that are under a single resource such as VSIs, shared processor pools (SPPs), and storages.
-You can view resource usage with broken down metrics.
+For metrics that are charged on a workspace instance, the **Consumer ID** groups billing usage under a VSI resource in that workspace.
+You can use the **Consumer ID** to identify the resource type and instance for each charge.

-Following are the benefits of consumer ID:
+The **Consumer ID** has the following benefits:

-- You can see a more granular view of your bill by using the **Usage** page in the [Billing and Usage](https://cloud.ibm.com/billing/usage){: external} portal.
+* You can see a more detailed view of your bill by using the **Usage** page in the [Billing and Usage](https://cloud.ibm.com/billing/usage){: external} portal.
-- Charges are itemized by a resource type that is identified in the **Consumer ID** field with the format `resource-type:resource-uuid`.
+* Charges are itemized by a resource type and an instance UUID in the Consumer ID field with the format `resource-type:resource-uuid`.
+Currently, only one metric is charged at the workspace level, which uses `pvm-instance` (VSI) as the resource type.

 To view the usage details at the resource level, do the following steps:
 1. Open the [Billing and Usage](https://cloud.ibm.com/billing/usage){: external} page in the IBM Cloud console.